 Merry Christmas!

-Personal published on Sunday, December 25, 2022 (5 months, one week, and 6 days ago)
+Personal published on Sunday, December 25, 2022 (one year, 7 months, and 3 days ago)

 Celebrating Christmas, giving and getting gifts, connecting with family, listening to music, eating food, and appreciating the holiday season.
 The best I can do is to describe the area around Christmas; the outline of a shape that has none.
 The coming together.